wangjqspace/T-GPS/README.md

 - Support inference based on a single model or an ensemble model

 ## 📖 Notes
-- Example data for model fine-tuning are provided as "Data/train/dataset.fasta"
+- Example input data for model fine-tuning are provided as "Example/train/dataset.fasta"
-- Example data for predicting the thermostability are provided as "Data/predict/experiment.fasta"
+- Example input data for predicting protein thermostability are provided as "Example/predict/experiment.fasta"
 - The T-GPS fine-tune SaProt models (adapters) are in the folder "adapters".

 ## ⚙️ Installation